Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 Separating signal from noise

 Not every negative review deserves 5 minutes of your emotional energy.
-The first step to sustainable review management is learning to sort feedback into two categories:
+The first step to sustainable review management is learning to sort feedback into two buckets:

 Signal (read carefully, respond to):